phunc20/ferrari_morning_dance/README.md

 This is the main Bash script of this repo and it serves to play songs in some directory (e.g. `data/dance`) in an infinite loop with a given order specified in the variable `DANCE_TYPE_CYCLE` in the script.
-The whole serves to play songs for dancers in a ball room with as less repetitiveness as possible.
+The whole serves to play songs for dancers in a ballroom with as least repetitiveness as possible.

 ## Usage
-Once the repo downloaded, one can just dry-run the script by
+Once the repo downloaded, one can just run the script by

 ```bash
 $ ./playback_loop.sh